Imputation using training labels and classification via label imputation: Experiments

 \subsection{Results and analysis for CBMI}

-Overall, when there is missing data in the test set (Table~\ref{tab:test-missing}), CBMI generally outperforms IClf and Random Forest on missing data (non-imputed data).
-For instance, in the Glass dataset, as the missing rate increases, the accuracy gaps between CBMI and IClf range from 0.2\%, 0.9\%, 2.1\%, to 1.4\%.
-Also, note that the number of samples for each class in the Parkinson dataset is (48,147), while for the Heart dataset is (55, 212), for the Glass dataset is (70, 76, 17, 13, 9, 29), and for the Car dataset is (384, 69, 1210, 65).
-So, these are imbalanced datasets.
-When the test set has missing values (Table~\ref{tab:test-missing}), CBMI presents better results than the other algorithms in most cases.
-For example, in the Parkinson dataset, CBMI's accuracy is higher than that of IClf and Random Forest with a range of 1\% to 4\%.
-Similar patterns are observed for the categorical datasets (Soybean and Car).
-For example, Table~\ref{tab:test-missing} shows that for the Soybea dataset, CBMI and IClf show a substantially higher accuracy, ranging from nearly 75\% to 99\%, while Random Forest gives the accuracy with the range of [69\%;97.2\%].
+In Table~\ref{tab:test-missing}, overall, when missing values are present in the test set, CBMI generally outperforms IClf and Random Forest, except for the Liver dataset.
+For instance, in the Parkinson dataset, CBMI's accuracy exceeds that of IClf and Random Forest by a range of 1\% to 4\%.

+Moreover, note that the number of samples for each class in the Parkinson dataset is (48, 147), while for the Heart dataset, it is (55, 212), for the Glass dataset it is (70, 76, 17, 13, 9, 29), and for the Car dataset, it is (384, 69, 1210, 65), indicating that these are imbalanced datasets.
+When the test set of these datasets contains missing values, CBMI demonstrates better results than the other algorithms in most cases.
+For example, in the Glass dataset, as the missing rate increases from 20\% to 80\%, the accuracy gaps between CBMI and IClf are 0.2\%, 0.9\%, 2.1\%, and 1.4\%, respectively.

+A similar trend is observed for the categorical datasets, such as Soybean and Car.
+In the Soybean dataset, CBMI achieves substantially higher accuracy, ranging from nearly 75\% to 99\%, followed by IClf with a similar range, while Random Forest achieves accuracy between 69\% and 97.2\%

-Interestingly, when the test set is fully observed (Table~\ref{tab:test-observed}), Random Forest on non-imputed (missing) data outperforms the others in both accuracy and running time.
-For the Glass and Car datasets, these margins reach nearly 10\% and even 20\%.
-Interestingly, there is a trade-off between accuracy and running time for CBMI and IClf: while CBMI achieves significantly higher accuracy than IClf, its running time is not necessarily shorter.
-For example, in the Car dataset, CBMI shows better accuracy than IClf with gaps of 0.1\%, 2.7\%, 4.1\%, 5\%, and 1.1\%, but IClf achieves faster running times, with gaps of 0.438, 3.334, 3.711, 3.604, and 3.488.
-Moreover, the accuracy gaps between CBMI and IClf are wider in the fully observed case than in the first experiment (the test set is missing data).
+Interestingly, when the test set is fully observed (Table~\ref{tab:test-observed}), Random Forest applied directly to non-imputed (missing) data outperforms the other methods in accuracy.
+For the Glass and Car datasets, these margins reach nearly 10\% and 20\%, respectively.
+Comparing CBMI and IClf, CBMI consistently achieves significantly higher accuracy.
+For instance, in the Car dataset, CBMI outperforms IClf with accuracy gaps of 0.1\%, 2.7\%, 4.1\%, 5\%, and 1.1\%.
+Notably, the accuracy differences between CBMI and IClf are more pronounced when the test set is fully observed than in the first experiment where missing data is present in the test set.